 The Standard 6-Month Rule (and why the date matters)

 Most WRC complaints must be lodged within 6 months of the date of the contravention.
-That is the date the thing happened, not the date you realised it happened.
+That is usually the date the thing happened, not the date you realised it happened (though some exceptions exist — for example, equality claims can run from the most recent incident in a series, and the WRC procedures recognise situations involving misrepresentation).

 Typical claims covered by the 6-month limit include: